nightwatchjs/nightwatch-docs/guide/working-with-page-objects/defining-elements.md

   elements: {
     searchBar: {
       selector: 'input[type=text]',
-      index: 2
+      index: 1
     }
   }
 };
 </code></pre>
 </div>

-You can also override what the page element defined by specifying the element as an object selectors in commands, which can also receive the `index`:
+You can also override what is defined in the page element by specifying the element as an object selectors in commands, which can also receive the `index`:

 <div class="sample-test">
 <pre data-language="javascript"><code class="language-javascript">module.exports = {